KDE/releaseme/plasma/README.md

  - block running plasma-release unless plasma-tags-test has been run

 ## TODO Frameworks
- - Update version for ECM deps in Frameworks
- - Update version update to have two steps
- - Frameworks pushed tags with v5.100.0-rc1 on packaging then any plasma-update-1-tar calls should use that tag and local branch and a cherry-pick (or master) and push v5.100.0-rc2 see ./make_rc_tag.sh and ./make_updated_tarball.sh
+ - Frameworks pushed tags with v5.100.0-rc1 on packaging then any plasma-update-1-tar calls should use that tag and local branch and a cherry-pick (or master) and push v5.100.0-rc2 see ./make_rc_tag.sh and ./make_updated_tarball.sh, port into plasma-update-1-tar
- - consider updating PROJECT_VERSION in plasma deps to e.g. PROJECT_DEP_VERSION similar to frameworks for CI happiness.  e.g. kscreen should dep on current released version of libkscreen
  - consider a script to update copyright years for KAboutData in Plasma
  - plasma-upload for Frameworks (to upload to ftpadmin, run some checks compared to previous release, and update info page
  - plasma-changelog works ok for frameworks but does need fixes
  - plasma-webpages needs frameworksified
- - ./add-bugzilla-versions needs frameworksified (for now use ./create_bugzilla_versions.sh)
  - ./plasma-tag needs frameworkified